zvielkoren/self-streme/SPONSORS_AUTOMATION.md

 - Check repository permissions

 **No sponsors fetched:**
-- Verify GITHUB_TOKEN has permissions
+- Verify SPONSOR_TOKEN has permissions
 - Check if you have active sponsors
 - Ensure sponsors are public (not private)